JJF1962/Election_Analysis/README.md

 ##  Election Audit Results
 This analysis allow to present the following results based on the data provided in a document named Election Results (election_results.csv)
   * The voter turnout for each county.
-  The county of Jefferson shows a turnout of  38,855 votes, Denver a substatial bigger amount with 306,055 votes, finally Arapahoe shows 24,801 votes as insdicated in figure below.

-  * The percentage of votes from each county out of the total count.
-  * The county with the higest turnout.
+  The county of Jefferson shows a turnout of  38,855 votes, Denver a substatial bigger amount with 306,055 votesand Arapahoe shows 24,801 votes; and the turnout of percentage of votes from each county out of the total count of 369,711 votes,  Jefferson represented 10.5%, Denver with 82.8% and Arapahoe with 6.7%; Therefore the county with the higest turnout was Denver that as indicated shows the majority of the votes (306,055) with the larger percentage of vote 82.8%.
+As detailed in figure below:
+!
+[This is an image](